LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/pinia.md

 #### Unit Testing components that utilize Pinia store

 - `const pinia = createTestingPinia({stubActions: false});`
+  - Can use `createTestingPinia` in our **component tests** to have a global Pinia instance with writable state properties and actions replaced by mock functions.
   - If `stubActions` is false, the actual actions in the Pinia store will be executed when you call them in your test cases.
   - If `stubActions` is true (by default), the actions in the Pinia store will automatically be replaced with stubs (mock implementations) during testing.
 - We can unit test Pinia stores in isolation.
 Access properties directly from the store and invoke actions as methods on the store.